cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 - `Place` - a point on a map; and
 - `List` - a list of other content items.

+Support for users to provide information back to app authors is work in progress, and uses the `Form` and `Server` content types.

 The list also includes `Background Task`: these are the mediahub admin tasks such as pubishing apps or kiosks and importing/exporting content checkpoints.

 ### 1. Upload an image